-Sex during the coronavirus pandemic
+Sex during the Covid-19 pandemic?

 Before everything went into lockdown, I went on a girl’s holiday.
 One night as all five of us had a group spoon in a super queen bed; we started watching a film called “Love in the time of Cholera”.
 It was frankly terrible but also represented something I never thought would be an issue – intimacy during a pandemic.
 Whilst I am not thinking about love and cholera, I am thinking about sex and corona… a lot.
 Maybe not enough to accept the advances of the Medical Registrar inviting me into his isolation pod, but give it a week until the fatigue that a bout of suspected Covid-19 has given me, I may give in.
 So how with social distancing do we keep safe during sex?